-- the port MUST be connectable to a USB host with a standard USB-A port - the port SHOULD use the micro USB form factor on the device side.
-Existing and new devices that run Android 4.2 are very strongly encouraged to meet these requirements in Android 4.2 so they will be able to upgrade to the future platform releases - the port SHOULD be centered in the middle of an edge.
+- · the port MUST be connectable to a USB host with a standard USB-A port - the port SHOULD use the micro USB form factor on the device side.
+Existing and new devices that run Android are very strongly encouraged to meet these requirements in Android so they will be able to upgrade to the future platform releases - the port SHOULD be centered in the middle of an edge.
 Device implementations SHOULD either locate the port on the bottom of the device (according to natural orientation) or enable software screen rotation for all apps (including home screen), so that the display draws correctly when the device is oriented with the port at bottom.
-Existing and new devices that run Android 4.2 are very strongly encouraged to meet these requirements in Android 4.2 so they will be able to upgrade to future platform releases. - if the device has other ports (such as a non-USB charging port) it SHOULD be on the same edge as the micro-USB port - it MUST allow a host connected to the device to access the contents of the shared storage volume using either USB mass storage or Media Transfer Protocol - it MUST implement the Android Open Accessory API and specification as documented in the Android SDK documentation, and MUST declare support for the hardware feature android.hardware.usb.accessory [Resources, 52] - it MUST implement the USB audio class as documented in the Android SDK documentation [Resources, 66] - it SHOULD implement support for USB battery charging specification [Resources, 64] Existing and new devices that run Android 4.2 are very strongly encouraged to meet these requirements in Android 4.2 so they will be able to upgrade to the future platform releases
+Existing and new devices that run Androidare very strongly encouraged to meet these requirements in Android so they will be able to upgrade to future platform releases. - if the device has other ports (such as a non-USB charging port) it SHOULD be on the same edge as the micro-USB port - it MUST allow a host connected to the device to access the contents of the shared storage volume using either USB mass storage or Media Transfer Protocol - it MUST implement the Android Open Accessory API and specification as documented in the Android SDK documentation, and MUST declare support for the hardware feature android.hardware.usb.accessory [Resources, 52]

+- it MUST implement the USB audio class as documented in the Android SDK documentation [Resources, 66] - it SHOULD implement support for USB battery charging specification [Resources, 64] Existing and new devices that run Android are very strongly encouraged to meet these requirements so they will be able to upgrade to the future platform releases - The value of iSerialNumber in USB standard device descriptor MUST be equal to the value of android.os.Build.SERIAL.